 Crony Capitalism and Crushed Dissent in Angola

-Sunset over Bairro Operário in Luanda
+Sunset over Bairro Operário in Luanda.
+Photos by Jon Schubert

 Street vendors in the São Paulo neighbourhood of Luanda, the Angolan capital

 The “foreignness” of Muslims has been played up and, as it is in many non-Muslim countries, used as a political football or a way of stirring up ill-feeling.
 The threat of “Islamic terrorism” is invoked, despite there being no factual evidence for this in Angola.
 A number of street vendors in Angola’s capital, Luanda, are Muslim migrants from West Africa, or single women trying to earn a living for their family, and the government has been trying to clean them off the streets.
-Luanda, like London, is a gleaming monument to global capital, a metropolis repeatedly held up as an incarnation of the “Africa rising” meme, full of Chinese-built towers.
+Luanda, like London or New York, is a gleaming monument to global capital, a metropolis repeatedly held up as an incarnation of the “Africa rising” meme, full of Chinese-built towers.
 It is also the capital city of a country in which 70 percent of the population live on less than $2 a day alongside an elite with a penchant for Porsches.

 Independence Square, where most political demonstrations (try to) gather

 Hours after the shooting, UNITA, now the main opposition party, held one of the most significant rallies since the end of the civil war.
 Three hundred demonstrators were detained and the police used tear gas to disperse crowds.
-As Leslie Lefkow of Human Rights Watch told me: "Political tensions are rising because of the murdered activists but also because of the government's broader clampdown on protests and free speech.
+As Leslie Lefkow of Human Rights Watch told me, "Political tensions are rising because of the murdered activists but also because of the government's broader clampdown on protests and free speech.
 It's a potentially combustible mix, especially as questions mount over the president's health and the succession."

 The president’s health is key here, as he has yet to announce his succession plan and this potential weakness may have been a reason for the leak that detailed the killing of the two retired soldiers.
-President Dos Santos has been in Barcelona since the beginning of the month and one of Angola’s few independent media sites, Maka Angola, cites sources who say Dos Santos “suffered a prostatic renal crisis, which required him to spend at least 30 days under observation”.
+President Dos Santos has been in Barcelona since the beginning of the month and one of Angola’s few independent media sites, Maka Angola, cites sources who say Dos Santos “suffered a prostatic renal crisis, which required him to spend at least 30 days under observation."
 The government denies this and says Dos Santos is doing just fine.
 Perhaps he’s just a big Gaudi fan.